MLA Doctoral Fellowship

 - A past recipient of the MLA doctoral fellowship is ineligible.

 - Two letters of reference are required.
-One reference must be from the applicant's advisor for the doctoral program in which he or she is enrolled, and the other must be from a person recognized for special competence or expertise in the proposal field.
+One reference must be from the applicant's advisor for the doctoral program in which they are enrolled, and the other must be from a person recognized for special competence or expertise in the proposal field.

 - The candidate is required to submit an informative summary and detailed budget for the doctoral project along with the application.